jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 79D Contravention of section 30K
 (1) A person commits an offence if the person applies for a transport service licence while disqualified from holding or obtaining a transport service licence.
-(2) if a person is convicted of an offence against subsection (1),— (a) the maximum penalty is imprisonment for a term not exceeding 3 months or a fine not exceeding $4,500; and (b) the court must order the person to be disqualified from holding or obtaining a transport service licence for 6 months or more.
+(2) If a person is convicted of an offence against subsection (1),— (a) the maximum penalty is imprisonment for a term not exceeding 3 months or a fine not exceeding $4,500; and (b) the court must order the person to be disqualified from holding or obtaining a transport service licence for 6 months or more.
 (3) The imposition of a mandatory disqualification under this section is subject, with all necessary modifications, to the criteria specified in section 81.